MASSKAgithub/Youtube-SHOUTOUT-WALL/README.md

 - Now we need to add a message which nightbot will send when the command will be detected, nightbot will go to our link and it will be automatically add the user id on the wall.
 - The command is: `$(urlfetch yourGlitchShareUrl/add?id=$(userid))` You need to replace yourGlitchShareUrl by your glitch project url without `/` at the end, it will be like: `$(urlfetch https://myprojectname.glitch.me/add?id=$(userid))` (it doesn't work, it's an example)

+#### Configure OBS

+- Put your project share link in obs where you can see the users and it's done !

 And everything will work !
 (Put me a star pls I worked hard on this project)